Li Qin (actress): 2017–present: Acclaim and transition to mainstream popularity

 In 2019, Li played the female lead Lu Xueqi in the film adaptation of the xianxia novel Zhu Xian, titled Jade Dynasty.
 She then co-starred in the aviation disaster film The Captain as a flight attendant, and received the Best Supporting Actress award at the Gold Crane Awards held by the Tokyo International Film Festival.
 The same year, she starred in the historical political drama Joy of Life, and gained attention for her role as the drumstick lady.

 In 2020, Li appeared in CCTV New Year's Gala for the first time, performing the song item "Hello 2020".
 The same year, she starred in the historical drama The Song of Glory as the daughter of a military family.
 She also starred in the comedy film Warm Hug.

 She ranked 72nd on Forbes China Celebrity 100 list in 2020.

+Other activities

 Endorsements

 In 2018, Li was selected as brand ambassador for cosmetics brand SK-II.

-Since 2021, Italian-inclusive luxury brand Furla has announced that Li will serve as the brand's spokesperson.
+Since 2021, Italian luxury leather goods brand Furla has announced that Li will serve as the brand's spokesperson.
 In 2021, she was also become the first brand spokesperson for Laura Mercier Cosmetics in the Asia-Pacific region.

+Since 2021, Li has been named as brand spokesperson for Forevermark, a luxury retail subsidiary brand of De Beers Group.

+In September 2023, American clothing brand Tommy Hilfiger announced that Li would officially serve as brand ambassador in China, alongside Greg Hsu.